chilearningcode/SQL-Explore-AdventureWorks-Dataset/README.md

 |-|-|-|-|-
 |1	|2014|1|224|3873579.0123000029

-The number of pending orders was quite high.
-It is highly **recommended to revamp the order process** to reduce pending orders, which in turn can drive higher sales revenue.
+The high number of pending orders highlights the need to **revamp the order process**.
+Doing so can help reduce pending orders and drive higher sales revenue.

 ## IV.
 Conclusion
 This SQL project delved into the AdventureWorks dataset, revealing key insights into sales trends, customer demographics, and product performance.
 The analysis highlights the power of data-driven strategies in optimizing business operations and making informed decisions.
 Through this project, I enhanced my SQL skills and demonstrated the practical applications of data analysis in a business context.